-The program is written in Visual Basic 4.0-16 bit 65 system; it runs under W3.x, W95-98, W2000, NT4.0 and MAC SoftWindows.
-Minimum system required: 486 67 processor, VGA graphics of $640 \times 480$ pixels.
-The decimal separator of Windows has to be set as dot 69 (UK/US system).
+The program is written in Visual Basic 4.0-16 bit system; it runs under W3.x, W95-98, W2000, NT4.0 and MAC SoftWindows.
+Minimum system required: 486 processor, VGA graphics of 640×480 pixels.
+The decimal separator of Windows has to be set as dot (UK/US system).
 The EXE file is not able to run alone, each computer needs an installation procedure once.
-71 New versions of the program can be run without reinstallation, only the old version of the executable 73 should be replaced by the new one.
-Prints can be made using black and white or color printers; the black and 75 white prints carry all information by symbol shape.
+New versions of the program can be run without reinstallation, only the old version of the executable should be replaced by the new one.
+Prints can be made using black and white or color printers; the black and white prints carry all information by symbol shape.

 The program asks which setting file to load at the start.
 The default is TK-BASE.SET.
-In case of a single77user it can be the only one and it always can be updated.79If the computer is used by more than one user and/or a single user has different default values e.g. using more reactors or more microscopes the various default configurations and values can be saved to different personal setting files.81
+For a single user it can be the only one and it always can be updated.
+If the computer is used by more than one user and/or a single user has different default values e.g. using more reactors or more microscopes the various default configurations and values can be saved to different personal setting files.